Perdu/panu/README.md

 - ?? \<nom\> : lire une définition

 Coded in English, but talks in French.
 If you want it to talk in English or another language, translate it or contact me.

-Also, IRC support could probably be added quite easily (this will be done soon).